TEAMING WITH NATURE: TWO HOUSES IN MAINE

 Solid volumes at the ends contrast with a transparent center.

-The façade of the house is a layered system of materials and textures from a large collection that slowly unveil themselves as one carefully gazes upon the house.
+The façade of the house is a layered system of materials and textures that slowly unveil themselves as one carefully gazes upon the house.
 The house is anchored to the site by its stepped foundation of local fieldstone.
 Broad, light-colored horizontal wood beams, combined with dark vertical wood columns, provide a horizontal emphasis to the building relating it to the landscape.
 The solid portions of the house are constructed of wood clapboards and vertical boards stained assorted shades of browns and reds, allowing the house to co-exist comfortably within its forested setting.
 Large windows with upper transoms fill the home with natural light while providing a framework for the outstanding views from within.

 The two-story-high, double-sided stone fireplace, built from local fieldstones by a local craftsman known for his natural design instinct, provides the visual and structural anchor to the house.
 Contrasting with the rough fireplace stone and providing necessary storage at each floor, a two-story birds-eye maple custom cabinet sits parallel to the floating staircase from the entrance to the lower living levels.